-The underlying assumption that guided the Commission was that the North American Jewish community had the capacity to mobilize itself for education as it had in the past for the building of the State of Israel, the rescue of Jews in distress, and the fight against discrimination.
+he underlying assumption that guided the Commission was that the North American Jewish community had the capacity to mobilize itself for education as it had in the past for the building of the State of Israel, the rescue of Jews in distress, and the fight against discrimination.
 This would require that all sectors of North American Jewry join forces, pool their energies and resources, and launch an unprecedented undertaking to enlarge the scope, raise the standards, and improve the quality of Jewish education.
-To accomplish this, the Commission work fight have to review the current state of Jewish education in its = TWij UKOMM (neiXele balW) various aspects.
-Isuwalld have the analyze the problems, considering the americant shortcomings, and determine where the most promising opporturatives for improvement might lie.
+To accomplish this, the Commission decided to review the current state of Jewish education in its various aspects.
+This would provide the basis for analyzing the problems, considering the achievements and shortcomings, and determining where the most promising opportunities for improvement might lie.